gregtillbrook/react-head-start/README.md

  - Server is [express v4](https://www.npmjs.com/package/express) (running on Node 8 and up)

 ### 📦 Production ready
  - Production ready app bundled with Parcel i.e. no webpack.
-Its lightning quick & and zero configuration so need to maintain webpack configuration.
+Its lightning quick & and zero configuration so no need to maintain a webpack (or grunt or gulp) config file.
- - Code splitting hooks to optimise downloaded bundle size
+ - [Code splitting](https://parceljs.org/code_splitting.html) hooks to optimise downloaded bundle size
  - Server side rendering to provide best SEO and load performance
  - Logging (to file & console) with [winston](https://www.npmjs.com/package/winston)
  - Easy app config in different environments with [config](https://www.npmjs.com/package/config)

 ### 🐵 Dev
- - Instant updates in browser following code changes with Hot Reloading
+ - Instant updates in browser following code changes with Hot Reloading (aka HMR or [Hot Module Replacement](https://parceljs.org/hmr.html))
  - Auto reloading of node upon server code changes thanks to [Nodemon](https://www.npmjs.com/package/nodemon)
  - Basic SCSS styling in place to extend with what you need or replace with your css-in-js solution of choice.
  - Sensible (opiniated) project structure for modular component dev.
 The code/styling/tests/etc for component are all in the same folder.